Since September: Artistry

-During Little Mix: The Search Since September cite 5 Seconds of Summer, McFly, Jonas Brothers, Kings Of Leon and The Killers as their musical influences.
+During Little Mix: The Search, Since September cited 5 Seconds of Summer, McFly, Jonas Brothers, Kings Of Leon and The Killers as their musical influences.

 While Since September used a pop-rock style during the show, their manager Roy Stride revealed the band completely switched it up for their original music.
-He continues to state their music has a mature Sam Smith meets Ed Sheeran sound.
+He called their music a mature Sam Smith meets Ed Sheeran sound.

-Since the show, the boys have been writing both together and with music artists such as Roy Stride, James McVey and The Dunwells.
+After the show, the boys wrote both together and with music artists such as Roy Stride, James McVey and The Dunwells.
 Having four different musical styles between them, the band has settled on a Coldplay-esk sound, focusing more on the ballad side of music.